-Sitting in the Stacks (SitS) is primarily a site for conversations on books.
-Fiction, non-fiction, and academic.
-This blog is secondarily a reflection on a life spent in the stacks — as a bookworm, scholar, writer, freelancer, and teacher.
+Sitting in the Stacks (SitS) is primarily a site for reflecting on a life spent in the stacks — as a bookworm, scholar, writer, freelancer, and teacher.
 This blog includes content on my research as it relates to current events, thoughts about academic life, book reviews, and the musings on the writing process.

 I have always felt that the average book reviews are esoteric and did not really help me determine whether a text was the one for me.
 Sitting in the Stacks works to combat the ineffectiveness of those reviews by offering insights that give a reader an understanding of whether they would like the book or not.

 To offer a personable book review, SitS does not use a rating system.
 Finding the best book to read is not formulaic and cannot be determined by 5-out-of-5 stars.
 I believe we form relationships with the books we read, meaning every book is not for everyone.

 Bookstores & Findings

 Bookstores are a vanishing place with online shopping.
 Yet, there are some stores hanging on and sharing their personalities with everyone who visits.
 In honor of these stores, Sitting in the Stacks has a “Bookstores of the World” section that highlights the stores I explore.

 “Findings” includes different book related items I have stumbled across on the Internet that I think any book lover may enjoy.
 You can also see other interesting book finds on the Sitting in the Stacks Pintrest board!